-- EQIP funding through NRCS’ declining species program
+- EQIP funding for implementation through NRCS’ declining species program

-If you’re interested in learning more about our monarch conservation program, please contact us.
-And check back in for upcoming educational events and field days focused on milkweed and monarchs!
+If you’re interested in learning more about how you can help conserve monarchs, please contact us.
+Check back in for upcoming educational events and field days focused on milkweed and monarchs!